 How Do Trees Produce Oxygen

-How do trees produce oxygen?
 Trees produce oxygen as a by-product of photosynthesis, which is the process they use to convert sunlight into energy.
-Trees take in carbon dioxide from the air during photosynthesis and release oxygen.
+During photosynthesis, trees take in carbon dioxide from the air and release oxygen.

 One tree can produce up to 100kg of oxygen each year!